 Home Appliance Searches Have Increased

 In 2020, almost half of the US population made a home improvement purchase for their kitchen or bathroom.
-With many Americans spending more time in their homes than we ever had before, it seems we turned our attention to the minor annoyances around the house we may have overlooked in the past.
+With many Americans spending more time in their homes than ever before, it seems we have turned our attention to the minor annoyances around the house we may have overlooked in the past.

-Stay at home orders also shifted the way many Americans shops.
-Those accustomed to making frequent shopping trips for groceries or other necessities began making more prominent, less frequent purchases intended to last weeks or even months at home.
+Stay-at-home orders also shifted the way many Americans shops.
+Those accustomed to frequent shopping trips for groceries or other necessities began making more prominent, less frequent purchases intended to last weeks or even months at home.
 So it’s no surprise that home appliance searches increased by 26% over the past year, as Americans sought out refrigerators and freezers to store large amounts of food, dishwashers to tackle the neverending pile of dishes, and other appliances to make life at home more comfortable for everyone.

-Home Remodeling Searches have more than DOUBLED from 2020 to 2021
+Home Remodeling Searches Have More Than DOUBLED From 2020 To 2021

 Among respondents to a 2020 Statista survey about home improvement, 76% stated that they’d made at least one home improvement during the coronavirus pandemic.
 Within this group, 64% renovated their home’s exterior, while 58% made interior renovations.